Risk Manager Career Guide

 What Is the Projected Job Growth?

 Risk managers are expected to experience a favorable job outlook over the next decade.
-Employment for all information security analysts is expected to grow 15% from 2019 to 2029, a growth rate well above the average across all occupations.
-Risk managers should find themselves busy for years to come, as the demand for IT analysts continues to grow.
-Increases in cybersecurity threats are causing many businesses to evaluate their own data security needs, before hiring independent or internal risk management staff.
+Employment for all information security analysts is expected to grow 33% from 2020 to 2030, a growth rate well above the average across all occupations.
+Risk managers should find themselves busy for years to come as the demand for IT analysts continues to grow.
+Increases in cybersecurity threats are causing many businesses to evaluate their own data security needs before hiring independent or internal risk management staff.

 Where Do Risk Managers Work?

 Risk managers can work in a variety of different locations, depending on the preference of their employer.
 Many risk managers are employed specifically at financial institutions, where they often work in tandem with internal IT teams to keep user data safe.
 Other risk managers work with various government agencies, protecting sensitive federal information.

 Risk managers can work in the following locations:

 -Federal investigative agencies